-Woodlands School is registered to offer places to pupils who have complex physical and sensory needs aged between 2 and 19 years old.
+Woodlands School is registered to offer places to pupils who have complex and enduring needs of a medical, physical or sensory impairment nature and who are aged between 2 and 19 years old.

 Professionals are also encouraged to visit us the school to increase their knowledge of our provision as it is constantly evolving.

 Once a School Place has Been Agreed